showlab/PadCaptioner/README.md

 ## 📢 News

 - [2026-06] Our work is accepted by ECCV 2026!
-- [2026-06] 🚧 The paper and code will be released soon.
+- [2026-06] 🚧 The code will be released soon.
 Please give us a ⭐ to stay updated!

 ## 🔆 Overview